sebhildebrandt/systeminformation/README.md

-NetBSD is a registered trademark of The NetBSD Foundation, Docker is a trademark of Docker, Inc., Sun, Solaris, OpenSolaris and registered trademarks of Sun Microsystems, VMware is a trademark of VMware Inc, Virtual Box is a trademark of Oracle Corporation, Xen is a registered trademark of Xen Project, QEMU is a trademark of Fabrice Bellard, bochs is a trademark of The Bochs Project.
+NetBSD is a registered trademark of The NetBSD Foundation, Docker is a trademark of Docker, Inc., Sun, Solaris, OpenSolaris and registered trademarks of Sun Microsystems, VMware is a trademark of VMware Inc, Virtual Box is a trademark of Oracle Corporation, Xen is a registered trademark of Xen Project, QEMU is a trademark of Fabrice Bellard, bochs is a trademark of The Bochs Project, USB and USB Logo are trademarks of USB Implementation Forum, Bluetooth and Bluetooth Logo are trademarks of Bluetooth SIG.

 All other trademarks are the property of their respective owners.